Rules of Rediacc

 - Opt-in via label: Add

 rediacc.checkpoint=trueto containers you want to checkpoint.
-Containers without it (databases, caches) start fresh and recover via their own mechanisms (WAL, LDF, AOF). backup push --checkpointcaptures running process memory + disk state for labeled containers.repo fork --checkpointcaptures process state before forking — the fork auto-restores onrepo up.repo down --checkpointsaves process state before stopping — nextrepo upauto-restores.repo upauto-detects checkpoint data and restores if found.
+Containers without it (databases, caches) start fresh and recover via their own mechanisms (WAL, LDF, AOF). repo down --checkpointsaves process state before stopping, nextrepo upauto-restores.
+This is the primary same-machine flow, verified working.backup push --checkpointcaptures running process memory + disk state for labeled containers, then transfers the volume to another machine.
+Restore on the target machine viarepo up.repo fork --checkpointcaptures process state before forking and CoW-clones the checkpoint with the fork. ⚠️ On the same machine, the subsequentrepo upon the fork currently fails withcriu failed: type RESTORE errno 0when the parent is still running.
+Upstream CRIU bugs checkpoint-restore/criu#478 / #514.
+Userepo down --checkpointfor in-place save/restore, orbackup push --checkpointfor cross-machine migration.repo upauto-detects checkpoint data and restores if found.
 Use--skip-checkpointto force fresh start.- Dependency-aware restore: Uses compose

-ECONNRESETand reconnect. - Docker experimental mode is enabled automatically on per-repo daemons.
+ECONNRESETand reconnect.
+CRIU does not preserve active TCP connection state across restore in any supported flow. - Docker experimental mode is enabled automatically on per-repo daemons.

 - CRIU is installed during

-rdc config machine setup. /etc/criu/runc.confis configured withtcp-establishedfor TCP connection preservation.- Container security settings are auto-injected for labeled containers —
+rdc config machine setup. /etc/criu/runc.confis configured withtcp-establishedby default.- Container security settings are auto-injected for labeled containers,

 renet composeadds the following to containers withrediacc.checkpoint=true:cap_add:CHECKPOINT_RESTORE,SYS_PTRACE,NET_ADMIN(minimal set for CRIU on kernel 5.9+)security_opt:apparmor=unconfined(CRIU’s AppArmor support is not yet stable upstream)userns_mode: host(CRIU requires init namespace access for/proc/pid/map_files)